Brzozova/brzozova.github.io/index.md

 ## About me

 I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by Girls.js to discover I prefer to write a code.
-After workshops I join to local organisation called "Code for Poznań", where I was able to complete Django workshop.
+After workshops I join to local organisation called "Code for Poznań", where I was able to complete Django and AngularJS workshops.

-When I'm not coding and hacking you'll find me meditating, running, eating, practicing yoga or spending time with family.
+When I'm not coding and hacking you'll find me running, eating, practicing yoga or spending time with family.

 I can describe myself as a self-reliant, flexible, very organized and self-motivated person.